LiberTEM/LiberTEM/docs/source/app/holography.rst

 * Inverse Fourier transform.

 The reconstruction can be accessed through the :class:`~libertem.udf.holography.HoloReconstructUDF` class.
-To demonstrate reconstruction capability two datasets can be created from the holograms simulated above as follows:
+To demonstrate the reconstruction capability, two datasets can be created from the holograms simulated above as follows:

 .. testcode::